 Using All-Purpose Cleaner on Everything

 “All-purpose” or “all-surface” household cleaners are convenient and smell nice.
 However, some people overuse their all-purpose cleaners because they assume they work well on any surface.
 The reality is, you should avoid applying all-purpose cleaners to many surfaces throughout your home.
+If you need some more cleaning products, then you should consider contacting a Linen Delivery Service.

 Image via Flickr by Ivy Dawned